-You must be aged over 16 and must be working in a social care setting or job role on a paid employment basis for at least 16 hours per week.
+You must be aged over 16 and working on a paid basis in a health and social care role.
 This qualification is suitable for workers in Adult Health and Social Care Services in roles such as senior care assistant, support worker and key worker in residential settings, domiciliary services, community and primary care environments, day services and supported living projects.

 You will study the following qualifications:

 You will also complete Functional Skills in Mathematics and English as well as Personal Learning and Thinking Skills.

 You will work with your assessor to produce a portfolio of evidence to demonstrate your competence and knowledge of your job role.
 You will be observed in your job role by your assessor to demonstrate your competence.

 You will sit exams for Preparing to Work in Adult Social Care and Functional Skills.

 It is anticipated that learners will progress to Level 5 QCF qualifications for management or senior practitioner roles in health and social care, or to specialist qualifications reflecting the context in which they work.

 Teenager Lewis Morrell is aiming to become the third generation of his family to go into nursing.